2012 United States presidential election in Kentucky: By congressional district

-Romney won 5 of 6 congressional districts.
+Romney won five of six congressional districts.

 Analysis

-On election night, Kentucky went as expected to the Republican candidate Massachusetts Governor Mitt Romney over Incumbent Democratic President Barack Obama of bordering Illinois.
+On election night, Kentucky went as expected to the Republican candidate, former Massachusetts Governor Mitt Romney, over incumbent Democratic President Barack Obama of bordering Illinois.
 Obama was reelected but nonetheless, lost Kentucky.
-In most recent years Democrats have maintained their lead in registered voters compared to Republicans.
+In most recent years, Democrats have maintained their lead in registered voters compared to Republicans.
 However, Kentucky is known as a highly conservative state with a populist streak.
 In most recent presidential elections in Kentucky, Democrats usually achieve lower 40 or upper 30% margins.
 Obama performed significantly worse in 2012 than he did in 2008.
 Appalachian Kentucky used to be a place were Democrats thrived because of working-class people, particularly unionized coal miners.
-However this region has become more and more Republican in recent years.
+However, this region has become increasingly Republican in recent years.
 Romney performed, for the most part, very well statewide.
 Obama won four counties.
-Obama was however able to maintain a solid performance in perhaps the most Democratic place in the state, Jefferson County (Louisville Metro).
+Obama was, however, able to maintain a solid performance in perhaps the most Democratic place in the state, Jefferson County (Louisville Metro).
 The other counties Obama won were Franklin, Elliott and Fayette.